Explore the best of Central Asia on this 34 day 5 Stans and Caucasus Tour.

 Day 24: Baku – Gobustan – Ateshgah – Gala – Baku (Azerbaijan) [B,L,D]

-Gobustan is a historical and an architectural reserve under the open sky with the unique cave paintings of Neolithic Times, which is 70 kilometers from Baku.
+Gobustan, is a historical and an architectural reserve under the open sky with the unique cave paintings of Neolithic Times, which is 44 miles from Baku.
 There are more than 6,000 Petroglyphs (rock carvings) dated over 12,000 years old in Gobustan.
 The figures reflect the life of people in the Stone Age – hunting, recreation, dance, accompanied by the melodious sounds of “Gaval Dash” (a large rock with a deep resonant sound).
 Thanks to the huge rocks, there were formed many caves, which served as a refuge for ancient people and helped to survive during severe weather.
 Before the start of the tour to Gobustan we will visit the newly-built hi-tech museum of the same name.
 After lunch, we will have an excursion to the Temple of Fire Worshipers in Ateshgah.

 The Temple of Fire Worshipers is ancient religious building, built on the site of natural gas output.
 This temple is a part of the Zoroastrian chronicles and symbolizes the cult of the Eternal Flame.
 In the former cells, were pilgrims from all over the world stayed, now the museum with unique exhibits is set up.
 Our last stop will be the Gala Village is about a 40-minutes’ drive from Baku.
 Earlier only few people knew about the village, but in recent years the popularity of this small village has become enormous.
 And the reason is simple – someone came up with a great idea to make an open-air museum at the place of the archaeological site.
 Entering the museum, you feel being dropped in the old days.
 The historic architectural monuments confirm that these places were ancient settlements of people.
 Overnight in Baku.